-This Buyer's Guide is designed for tech doc decision-makers who are assessing the suitability of a Content Delivery Platform (CDP) for their organization.
+This Ultimate Guide is designed for tech docs decision-makers in the software industry who are assessing the suitability of a Content Delivery Platform (CDP) for their organization.

 What you'll learn in this guide?

 In this guide, you will discover what a CDP is, how it is different to a Content Management System (CMS) or Component Content Management System (CCMS), which use cases are best served by a CDP, the must-have features your CDP should have, how a CDP should integrate with your existing IT stack, and read case studies from organizations that have successfully deployed a CDP.